 * Know your phone’s international capabilities before you leave home.
 Is it unlocked for use with a local SIM card?
 What are the international fees for calling, texting, and data usage?
 Does it make sense for you to buy a cheap phone for Greenland specifically?

 For someone staying in Greenland for a short period, it might make the most sense to use your smartphone (if you have one) and purchase an international data plan via your home carrier.
-For reference, my international plan via Verizon Wireless is 30 USD for 100 MB of data, plus calling and texting.
-Every additional 100 MB of data is 25 USD, and it charges automatically.
+For reference, my old international plan via Verizon Wireless was 30 USD for 100 MB of data, plus calling and texting.
+Every additional 100 MB of data was 25 USD, and it charged automatically.